Rolling Stones cancel Australian concert, Jagger sick

 Earlier this year the band was forced to cancel their Australian tour following the death of Jagger's girlfriend L'Wren Scott when she was found dead in a New York apartment.

 The rescheduled 'The Rolling Stones-14 on Fire' tour started in South Australia on Oct.
-25, the cancelled concert was to be the fifth of nine concerts in Australia and New Zealand.
+25, the canceled concert was to be the fifth of nine concerts in Australia and New Zealand.

 The concert was due to be performed on Saturday at Hanging Rock, 80 kms (50 miles) north of Melbourne in the state of Victoria.
 Ticket holders have been offered a refund.